Cover image for 8 critical usability issues in web design (and how to fix them)

 • Uniform text sizes - No clear distinction between headings and body text

-• Insufficient contrast - Text that's difficult to read against its background
+• Insufficient contrast - Text that is difficult to read against its background

-• Inconsistent spacing - Random gaps between elements that don't guide the eye
+• Inconsistent spacing - Random gaps between elements that do not guide the eye

 • Everything emphasized - When everything is bold or highlighted, nothing stands out